-SERVICE WITH A SMILE

-Service can have the second highest impact on happiness and positivity when it comes to reviews.
-Efficiency (42%), being the primary need of diners who now expect the average dining experience to take an average of 20 minutes.
-Reassuringly, friendliness (32%) was also important emphasising the need for human connection moments still having a role to play when ordering food and delivering your brands ethos and story.

-DÉCOR TO DIE FOR

-Cleanliness (27%) as standard right!
+SERVICE WITH A SMILE Service can have the second highest impact on happiness and positivity when it comes to reviews.
+Efficiency (42%) is the primary need of diners, who now expect the average dining experience to take an average of 20 minutes.
+Reassuringly, friendliness (32%) was also important, emphasising that human connection moments still have a role to play in delivering your brand's ethos and story.
+DÉCOR TO DIE FOR Cleanliness (27%) as standard, right!
 But décor is commanding high levels of happiness as the second most influential factor (22%) for generating positive online reviews.
 Unique styles and colour pallets are gaining traction with diners and influencing their reviews online.
-The link between dining out and fashion is becoming more mainstream, especially playing out with the under 30's who engage more with social sharing platforms such as Instagram and Snapchat.

-Filthy and topped fries are a great way to create stand out dishes that are vibrant and insta worthy for your social feeds.
+The link between dining out and fashion is becoming more mainstream, especially playing out with the under-30's who engage more with social sharing platforms such as Instagram and Snapchat.
+Filthy and topped fries are a great way to create standout dishes that are vibrant and Insta-worthy for your social feeds.